Use Terraformer to import existing infrastructure resources into Terraform

 There are some places where resource ID values are hard-coded

-There are several places where resource ID values are hard-coded, such as the vpc_id of the aws_security_group below
+There are several instances where resource ID values are hardcoded,

 resource "aws_security_group" "tfer--alb-002D-dev-002D-sg_sg-002D-00d3679a2f3309565" { description = "for ALB" egress { cidr_blocks = ["0.0.0.0/0"] description = "Outbound ALL" from_port = "0" protocol = "-1" self = "false" to_port = "0" } ingress { cidr_blocks = ["0.0.0.0/0"] description = "allow_http_for_alb" from_port = "80" protocol = "tcp" self = "false" to_port = "80" } name = "alb-dev-sg" tags = { Environment = "dev" Name = "alb-dev-sg" } vpc_id = "vpc-0eea2bc99da0550a6" }

-When writing a new HCL, you would dynamically reference it like "vpc_id = aws_vpc.vpc.id", but
+When writing new HCL, you dynamically reference it like this: "vpc_id = aws_vpc.vpc.id", but

-This part is already recorded in tfstate, so you only need to modify the tf file.
+Since the VPC ID is already recorded in tfstate, you only need to modify the tf file.

 The description of terraform_remote_state does not correspond to 0.12